-If you are worried about your audience dozing off during speaker sessions, this is the perfect virtual networking game to ensure they don’t take their eyes off the speakers!
+If you are worried about your audience dozing off during speaker sessions, this is the perfect social networking game to ensure they don’t take their eyes off the speakers!
 In other words, quizzes ensure attendees pay attention to sessions and get the best out of them.

-To host this game, segment hybrid attendees into groups of 4 or 5 members before the beginning of a session.
+To host this social networking game, segment hybrid attendees into groups of 4 or 5 members before the beginning of a session.
 Then, ask questions about the current session midway or after concluding a session.
 The team which answers most questions within the shortest time wins.

 3. Group Discussions (GDs)

 Group discussions are one of the most common yet highly effective networking games for adults to prevent them from zoning out.
 GDs encourage attendees to listen, think and speak actively.